xebialabs-community/xlr-selenium-plugin/README.md

 ### To run integration tests -
 1. You will need to have Docker and Docker Compose installed
-2. The XL-Release image expects to find a valid XL-Release license on your machine, at this location: ~xl-licenses/xl-release-license.lic
+2. The XL-Release image will use a Community license.
+Note that by using this license, you are accepting the End User License Agreement. https://dist.xebialabs.com/public/legal/eula-artifacts-v10.txt
 3. Open a terminal in the root of the xlr-selenium-plugin project and run the test -

 ```bash